 Through January 5th, The Breakers, The Elms, and Marble House—three icons of the Gilded Age—will be decked out in spectacular Yuletide finery and open for tours.
 Thousands of poinsettias, fresh flowers, evergreens and wreaths can be expected, while each window in the three homes will be lit with a white candle.
 Dining tables will also be set for Christmas dinner with period silver and china.
 Admission to all three houses is $28 for adults and $9 for children six to 17.
 Visit newportmansions.org to learn more.

 5. Christmas at the Castle

 In 1919, publishing baron William Randolph Hearst sent a simple note to San Francisco architect Julia Morgan: “Miss Morgan we are tired of camping out in the open at the ranch at San Simeon and I would like to build a little something.”
 The resulting estate, with its 165 rooms and 127 acres of gardens and walkways, will be decorated for Christmas in appropriately festive Gilded-era style.
 Expect glittery lights, garlands, wreaths and twin 18′ Christmas trees in the Assembly Room.
 Plus, docents will be suited up in 1930 period clothing.
-To find out more about tour options, visit hearstcastle.org.
+To find out more about tour options available through the end of December, visit hearstcastle.org.

 For more on historic homes, consider: